 Technically, your photo is sound, the exposure is spot on, the composition is solid and you’ve worked hard to get the lighting just right.
 But something’s not right and it just doesn’t have the punch you pictured when you were shooting it.
 Does this sound familiar?

 Working as a professional wedding photographer the “wediting” churn throughout mid to late summer can get really overwhelming.
-The season always starts with great intentions to keep on top of the workload, but it’s not very long before my left eye starts gets the overtired floating blur and RSI sets in.
+The season always starts with great intentions to keep on top of the workload, but it’s not very long before my left eye starts getting the overtired floating blur and RSI sets in.
 No matter how many shortcuts are memorised, or workflow systems tweaked it always feels like the image-editing process is never fast enough.

-Sure, there are plenty of places offering post-production services and if you’re more interesting shooting and spending time in the field with your clients there’s no shame in this.
+Sure, there are plenty of places offering post-production services and if you’re more interested in shooting and spending time in the field with your clients there’s no shame in this.
 But, for me, it’s never felt appropriate.
 As well as eating into precious profits, there’s something that’s never felt quite right about completely letting go of the control of how my final images will look, and how they’re presented to my clients.

 It’s not unusual to have to edit 1,000+ images over the course of a week, maybe more if you’re shooting back-to-back sessions.
 It’s do-able once you get into a rhythm and have your workflow perfected (I find setting myself much smaller chunks and scheduling mini breaks helps things feel a lot more achievable).